hirosystems/docs/clarinet-contribution.md

 1. After making your changes, ensure the following:
    1. `cargo build` runs successfully
    1. `cargo test` runs successfully
-   1. You've formatted your code with `cargo fmt --all --`
+   1. You have formatted your code with `cargo fmt --all --`
    1. All functional tests in the `examples` directory pass.
       ```bash
       for testdir in $(ls examples); do